rubyjax/monthly_talks/19Jan17/code_examples/mystery_challenge.md

 make sure you write tests :)

-if you do not wish to make a Mailgun account, feel free to use,

-login    - 444c43@gmail.com
-password - ruby_jax (completely unique, so don't bother checking elsewhere)
+you will need to create your own Mailgun account to accomplish this task.